 If applicants express an interest in, and/or sign up for, the Summer School, they will be added to paper and email-based marketing mailing lists according to the preferences they express at the time of signing up.
 This is to keep them informed about upcoming courses, events and other activities at CIP and the Faculty of Divinity that may be of interest.
+Applicants may also express a preference to hear from RGS, our partners in the 2024 Summer School.

-Applicants may opt out of receiving further marketing information at any time by emailing your request to the Communications & Programme Manager: cip@divinity.cam.ac.uk.
+Applicants may opt out of receiving further marketing information from CIP at any time by emailing your request to the CIP Programme Manager: cip@divinity.cam.ac.uk.
+To opt out of receiving marketing information from RGS, please contact faithcentre.rgs@lse.ac.uk.

-2. Data retention
+2. Data sharing and data retention